 Python is not provided by emsdk.
 The user is expected to install this beforehand with the system package manager:

 # Install Python sudo apt-get install python3 # Install CMake (optional, only needed for tests and building Binaryen or LLVM) sudo apt-get install cmake

 If you want to use your system’s Node.js instead of the emsdk’s, it may be

 node instead of

 NODE_JS attribute of your

 Git is not installed automatically.
-Git is only needed if you want to use tools from one of the development branches emscripten-incoming or emscripten-master:
+Git is only needed if you want to use tools from a development branch.

 The easiest way to verify the installation is to compile some code using Emscripten.

 You can jump ahead to the Emscripten Tutorial, but if you have any problems building you should run through the basic tests and troubleshooting instructions in Verifying the Emscripten Development Environment.

 You only need to install the SDK once!
 After that you can update to the latest SDK at any time using Emscripten SDK (emsdk).